jump-dev/Dualization.jl/docs/src/manual.md

 \end{align}
 ```

-the user only need to extend the `supported_constraints` function.
+the user only needs to extend the `supported_constraints` function.

 ```julia
 # Overload the supported_constraints for VectorAffineFunction